 If however, the cup fits snugly everywhere else but is gaping where the cup meets the strap, it could be that your bra is the wrong shape for you or that the shoulder straps are too short.
 Try tightening the shoulder straps and tightening the back band.
 If that doesn't work, try looking at different styles of bras - we know for instance that if your bra gapes, full cup bras are better than plunge or balcony.

 Do you have one breast bigger than the other?

 Most women do so don't worry, it is not unusual but it is important that you fit the bra to the bigger breast.

 Try tightening the shoulder strap on the smaller side to avoid the cup sagging and if required, add a little booster pad to the cup of the smaller breast.

-Remember most of our bras come with removable booster pads so you can take one out of the bigger side and add it to the cup on the smaller side and you can always ask us for a spare!
+Remember most of the Little Women Label bras come with removable booster pads so you can take one out of the bigger side and add it to the cup on the smaller side and you can always ask us for a spare!

 Is the back band too big?